trailofbits/circuitous/README.md

 This requires to have CLI access to github resources.

 ## Distribution and Licensing
+This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR001120C0084.

 The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.

+DISTRIBUTION STATEMENT A: Approved for public release, distribution unlimited.

 *circuitous* is licensed under the GNU AGPLv3 License.
 A copy of the terms can be found in the [LICENSE](./LICENSE) file.